Tate-Young/Tate-Young.github.io/_posts/Node + HTTP/2018-03-01-http-cookie-session.md

 https://developer.mozilla.org/en-US/docs/
 https://support.mozilla.org/en-US/

-# These are the same site because scheme and port are not relevant:
+# These are the same site authough scheme and port are not relevant:

 http://example.com:8080
 https://example.com